 To help us learn about the rainforest in more detail, we use an engaging presentation with colourful pictures, maps and video of the plants and animals that make the rainforests so diverse.
 We also talk about the different uses of wood including paper manufacturing.

-As a way of engaging with the subject pupils are invited to make a unique up-cycled notebook from recycled paper and old maps, which is environmentally sound and aesthetically pleasing.
+As a way of engaging with the subject pupils are invited to make a unique up-cycled notebook from recycled paper and old maps, which is environmentally sound, aesthetically pleasing and finished off by printing a beautiful rainforest butterfly on to one of the recycled pages.
 This raises awareness around recycling, re-using materials and helping protect the world’s forests.

 This workshop is also available as an online option.
 Please get in touch for further details.